-Our team, as well as our competitors, have all stated that name can be confusing.
+Well, our team, have all stated that name can be confusing.
 Imagine saying "hey, I put the task on Monday…" You have to literally say Monday.com in order for them to understand.

-Honestly, outside of the name's implications to the workweek, it was probably a hidden secret the company with the domain attached as the official name was a quick way to help boost SEO backlinks - even as we're drafting this article the name hyperlinks itself.
+Honestly, outside of the name's implications to the workweek, it's pretty obvious that the founders attached ".com" at the end for the official name as a quick way to help boost SEO backlinks - even as we're drafting this article the name monday.com hyperlinks itself.

 Let's dive into the platform itself.

 Monday.com got our attention right away.
 It was color coordinated, organized by priority in color, and was easy to integrate APIs and other software.

 Like every other project management software out there, Monday.com all allows you to create tasks and assign those tasks to team members.

 Similar to the other platforms on this list, Monday.com incorporates templates that you can then customize.
 You can add hashtags, due dates, ratings, person assignment, status, color coordination, and much more.
 You can track time, see who’s in charge of what, mark locations, add text, numbers, links.
 There's also the ability to add code-free automation to your boards.
 They provide many different overview options, although the entire team is then locked into this view.
 Options include timelines, files, calendars, Kanban, or more.

 To our surprise, Monday.com is the least used out of the four.
 We had seen their advertising almost everywhere on our social media and thought that they were probably the biggest and the baddest of the bunch.